PerHenrikS/mini/README.md

 ## Mini - A super minimalistic static site generator

 Sometimes a CMS or custom website seems to be overkill, welcome mini.
-A minimalistic static site generator that aims to minimize config.
+A minimalistic static site generator (at the moment more like a blog generator) that aims to minimize config.
 All you need to do is initialize the directory of choice and you are good to go.
 For now it is up to you how you will serve the content.

 ## Usage